1202kbs/MemN2N-Tensorflow/README.md

 Majority of the source code in model.py is from: Taehoon Kim / [@carpedm20](http://carpedm20.github.io/).

 The functions for reading the bAbI dataset and feeding it to the graph was modified.
+Also, the variable and operation names were modified for the ease of comparing the source code and the original paper.